kupl/synthrl/README.md

 ```

 ## Run SynthRL using Docker
-We provide docker image to execute the program.
+We provide a docker image to execute the program.

 ### Build
 Move to project directory and build the image.